ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 I also want you to consider how this game of Whac-A-Mole affects accessibility practitioners.
 Telling someone they can’t use a shiny new toy never goes down well.
 Then telling them you can, but then later you can’t again erodes trust and the perception of competency.

-It’s also exhausting to stay on top of all of this in addition to working a full-time job.
-There is no caniuse or Baseline for “accessibility.”
+It’s also exhausting to stay on top of all of this in addition to working a full-time job—there is no [caniuse](https://caniuse.com/) or [Baseline](https://web.dev/baseline/) for “accessibility.”
 This is a blog post I shouldn’t have to write, nor is it something the Adrians of the world should have to constantly test and re-test.

 This is to say nothing of the countless collective hours people will invest in planning out and doing refactoring work to excise `display: contents` declarations and the markup it is applied to, should you be so lucky that they actually care.